FHU/2023-os-memes/_posts/2023-01-30-GreeneGunnar14-the-process-meme.md

 ---
-title:
+title:  Is this The Process?
-author:
+author: cameron
-image:
+image: cpTheProcess.jpg
-chapter:
+chapter: 4
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+A process is nothing more than your running program in an abstract view.